RubenPlatiado/browser-base-updated/README.md

 ### Instructions for setting up your build environment for windows

-make sure you have the 29.1.0 version of electron installed, you can do so by running this command

 + Download nvm (Node Version Manegar) from [`here`](https://github.com/coreybutler/nvm-windows)

 + after installing NVM Run your Command Prompt as Admin then type the following command